andy-graybeal/andy-graybeal.github.io/_pages/resume.md

 Work experience
 ======
-* Spring 2024: Academic Pages Collaborator
+* Machine Operator - Athens Ohio, 2022 - 2025
-  * GitHub University
+  * Athens Mold and Machine
   * Duties includes: Updates and improvements to template
   * Supervisor: The Users